 At the heart of the website is a carefully considered navigation system.
 Visitors filter by country and then by city-level, and the listings update accordingly.

 The platform is a digital and mobile-first experience, delivering information to visitors across key areas of their stay: how to book, getting there, the accommodation and what’s nearby.

 Each listing features a concise guide to the area.
-This section gives context: it showcases six favourites from the owners handbook, giving visitors an insight into the area and the opportunity to plan their stay and book activities in advance.
+This showcases six favourites from the owners handbook, giving visitors an insight into the area and the opportunity to plan their stay and book activities in advance.

 We went a step further with the content creation and research for each listing to demonstrate more environmentally-friendly journey options: by train, bicycle or electric vehicle.

 The platform highlights the next available dates, helping owners fill last-minute availability in their booking calendar.
-And for visitors, this enables quick, bookable dates at short notice.
+For visitors, this facilitates quick, bookable dates at short notice.

-We created a customised map style for Hour directory using Mapbox to ensure a seamless feel between the maps and the experience across the rest of the site.
+We also created a customised map style for Hour directory.
+We used Mapbox to ensure a seamless feel between the maps and the experience across the rest of the site.

 The first six listings are: Breac.House (Ireland), Glen Dye’s Hay Loft, No.4 Steading Cottage and No.5 Steading Cottage, and Harlosh’s Black h and Wood h (Scotland).
 Ambitions for the site are to extend the listings further into Europe, North America and Japan.